 MySQL Enterprise Firewall is an extension included in MySQL Enterprise Edition, a commercial product.
 To learn more about commercial products, see https://www.mysql.com/products/.

-The following sections describe the components of MySQL Enterprise Firewall, discuss how to install and use it, and provide reference information for its components.
+The following sections describe the elements of MySQL Enterprise Firewall, discuss how to install and use it, and provide reference information for its elements.